Register

 1st appearance of Elektra (w/ origin) by Frank Miller; COMIC BOOK IMPACT rating of 9 (CBI)

 Daredevil #168 is one of the most legendary books of the Bronze Age, with the first appearance of Elektra marking a massive change for the long-running title.
 For those comic book fans who were around when Frank Miller took the reins of the Daredevil series, it is remembered as a moment in the industry that was a certifiable game changer.
-Miller, previous to his run on DD, had been honing his craft as a bullpen artist for Marvel, doing spot work on a variety of titles, but once he became the main artist for the sagging Daredevil, he came into his own, and changed the landscape of comics forever.
+Miller had previously been honing his craft as a bullpen artist for Marvel.
+After doing spot work on a variety of titles, he quickly came into his own as the main artist for the sagging Daredevil.
+From there, Miller took over the scripting and changed the landscape of comics forever.
 The introduction of Elektra also proved that Miller's ambitions didn't end with a brutal depiction of crimefighting.
 Instead, this issue marked the beginning of one of Comicdom's greatest romances.
 (That's despite the unceremonial start of Elektra being misspelled as "Elecktra" on the cover.)

-Miller's sparse and emotional style lent itself to a wide palette of techniques, playing with panel design, and employing a surreal manga-influenced approach, Miller turned Daredevil into a hot ticket as well as an enduring topic of conversation around the comic book community.
-In issue #168, he introduces one of his most enduring characters, the tragic and magnificent Elektra, love interest and deadly opponent of Matt Murdock.
-Elektra originally lived for just a handful of issues before meeting her fate at the hands of Bullseye.
-From there, however, she was resurrected, rebooted, retconned and reincarnated repeatedly, as you just can’t keep a good character down.
-That includes a crowd-pleasing appearance by Jennifer Garner reprising her live-action work as the character in 2024's Deadpool and Wolverine.
+Miller's sparse and emotional style lent itself to a wide palette of techniques.
+He played with panel design and employed a surreal manga-influenced approach while turning Daredevil into one of the hottest tickets of the late Bronze Age.
+Issue #168 introduces one of Miller's most enduring characters.
+The tragic and magnificent Elektra served as both love interest and deadly opponent of Matt Murdock, and originally lived for just a handful of issues before dying at the hands of Bullseye.
+From there, however, Elektra was resurrected, rebooted, retconned and reincarnated repeatedly.
+That includes 2024's crowd-pleasing appearance by Jennifer Garner reprising her live-action work as the character for Deadpool and Wolverine.

 ___________________________________________________